 Want to gain control of your finances?
 Sometimes it's not about making more, but spending less.
 Saving money is often overlooked in favor of more (seemingly) exciting techniques, but saving money is an important part of financial wellness.

 There are some extreme frugality examples out there, but we want you to see how easy it is to work frugal living into your life without feeling like you never stop counting pennies.
 And we've compiled an awesome list of frugal living blogs that you can use as a resource.

 These frugal blogs will inspire you to budget, save money, and stay debt-free.
-These bloggers cover everything from saving money by changing your mindset to shopping at discount prices.
+These bloggers cover everything from saving money by changing your mindset to shopping at discount prices and even frugal meal plans!
 There are real-life examples and methods you can use to succeed.

 That being said, let's get started with these 29 best frugal living blogs!

 If you're wondering where to start with frugal living, this is the blog for you.
 Michelle created this website as a way to help herself get better with money.
 It worked - she paid off debt, makes a great income blogging, and now instructs others on how to live their best financial life.

 Making Sense Of Cents is one of the best frugal blogs out there for people who want more out of life for less money.

 Pete is one of the leaders of the F.I.R.E. movement (Financially Independent, Retire Early).
 He retired super early (in his thirties), and he now spends his time advocating for a more frugal and simple lifestyle.

 Mr. Money Mustache is the perfect website for people interested in saving money and living life a little differently.
 Pete is genuinely passionate about helping people be more thoughtful about consumerism and spending, and his blog gives plenty of great advice.